tobiasrothmund/tobiasrothmund.github.io/content/en/research/nethate.md

 1. systematically reviewed existing research on predictors of and interventions against online hate speech,
 2. experimentally investigated the dynamic causes of online hate – with a particular focus on individuals' social and ideological characteristics – and
-3. building on these causes, designed an online intervention and tested its effectiveness.
+3. building on these causes, designed an online intervention and tested its effectiveness (see [intervention map](/en/transfer/interventionsatlas/)).

 Further information is available on the [NETHATE network website](https://nethate-itn.eu/).